qubitron/flask-webapp-quickstart/README.md

   app.run()
 ```

-Now let's create a dockerfile for the app, we'll use an alpine linux container with an nginx web server.
+Now let's create a dockerfile for the app, we'll use an Alpine Linux container with an NGINX web server.
+Put the following in a file named `Dockerfile`:

 ```Dockerfile
 FROM tiangolo/uwsgi-nginx-flask:python3.6-alpine3.7